Building the Foundation for Restorative Dentistry

 Do You Need a Bone Grafting Procedure?

-Dr. Fateh can utilize bone grafts to make your jawbone more suitable for the placement of dental implants, as well as repair defects of the jaws.
+Drs.
+Fateh or Sanz can utilize bone grafts to make your jawbone more suitable for the placement of dental implants, as well as repair defects of the jaws.
 Contact us today!

 Did you know that you’re your teeth keep your jawbone healthy by providing regular stimulation?
 Without stimulation, your jaw, specifically the alveolar bone that anchors the teeth, will begin to deteriorate as your body sends minerals elsewhere.
 Unfortunately, this process begins the moment you lose a permanent tooth.
 In addition to inadequate bone mass for dental implant support, jawbone loss can lead to: